 Communication Arts is a supplemental course to ELA 6 that meets alternate days throughout the school year; it is expected that all sixth-grade students will take Communication Arts.
-In the course, students explore literature through creative avenues such as storyboarding, presentations, projects, and readers' theater.
+In the course, students enhance their ELA skills and learn strategies to successfully adapt to middle school expectations as they transition from the fifth-grade.
+The class explores literature through creative avenues such as storyboarding, presentations, projects, and readers' theater.
 Works read during Communication Arts may include Rules, Number the Stars, and On My Honor.